Pride (Living Colour album)

-Pride is a compilation album by the American musical group Living Colour, released in 1995.
+Pride is a compilation album by the American rock band Living Colour, released on November 14, 1995.
 In addition to some of their most commercially successful songs, the album includes four rare tracks recorded for the follow-up to their third album, Stain.

 The collection is out of print; problems with the rights ownership make a reissue unlikely.

 Critical reception

 Entertainment Weekly wrote that "singles like 'Type' and 'Glamour Boys', and Vernon Reid’s dive-bomber guitar, amount to one mighty legacy."
 The Commercial Appeal opined: "Much of the Pride collection is just depressing, documenting the death of a promising band.
 So, unless you're a devoted fan, skip this one and use the bucks to replace your scarred copy of Vivid."